kissofjudase23/Doc-DSA/coding_interview.md

      * 301: Remove Invalid Parentheses (H)
   * **Subsequence**
     * Definition:
-      * A subsequence of a string is a new string which is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters.
+      * A subsequence of a string is a new string which is **formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters.**
-    * Longest Common Subsequence (LCS) (DP)
     * 392: Is Subsequence (E)
-      * Approach1: Iterate subsequence, Time:O(n), Space:O(1)
+      * Approach1: Iterate pattern, Time:O(n), Space:O(1)
         * Python Solution
           ```python
           def isSubsequence(self, s: str, t: str) -> bool: